 - In the Default Value field, enter a value for each member of the new Collection.
 The new Collection size will be set according to the number of Default Values that you provide.

 Handling Conflicts Caused by Duplicate Variable Names

 The Conflicts Center will assist you in locating the conflicting User Variable and prompt you to assign it a unique new name.
-Conflicting instances of the User Variable in the Interaction will then be renamed with the new name.
+Conflicting instances of the User Variable in the Flow will then be renamed with the new name.